O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

 * :code:`API_MOD`

-  The OPNSense API-Module to call.
+  The OPNsense API-Module to call.

 * :code:`API_CONT`

-  The OPNSense API-Controller to call.
+  The OPNsense API-Controller to call.

 * :code:`FIELDS_ALL`